Answering "What Did You Like Least About Your Last Job?"

 Structuring Your Answer For Success

 Here’s an example of that, “I loved everyone I worked with at my previous job.
-But I felt that in that particular job function, I wasn’t being challenged enough.
+But I felt that in that particular job function, I wasn’t getting challenged enough.
 Though I absolutely recognize that the role I was playing for the company was required and beneficial to the health of the organization.”

 That answer gives you two strengths and one weakness.
-In that vein, you are being open and honest but eliminating the potential issue of you venting about previous employers.
+In that vein, you are open and honest but eliminating the potential issue of you venting about previous employers.

 Ending on a positive note will go a long way when you answer a question like this.
 You can also structure your answer to end on a positive note about yourself, too.